RedisJSON/RedisJSON/docs/docs/_index.md

    3) "loggedOut"
 ```

-### With any other client

-Unless your [Redis client](http://redis.io/clients) already supports Redis modules (unlikely) or RedisJSON specifically (even more unlikely), you should be okay using its ability to send raw Redis commands.
-Depending on your client of choice, the exact method for doing that may vary.

 #### Python example

 This code snippet shows how to use RedisJSON with raw Redis commands from Python with [redis-py](https://github.com/redis/redis-py):